-Editing SWC pointsThe SWC structure can be edited in "Stack View", "Projection View", and "3D View".
-All editing can be reversed by "Ctrl-z" (or "Command-z").
+Editing SWC pointsThe SWC structure can be edited in Stack View, Projection View, and 3D View.
+All editing can be reversed by Ctrl-z [substitute Ctrl for Command in Mac].
 Colors of SWC points indicate their topological roles in the structure: yellow and blue indicate the end points of branches; green at the branching points; and red the interior points.
 Lines between SWC points indicate their connectivity.

-In "Stack View", an SWC point is plotted with a circle at its xyz position in the tiff stack.
-The radius of the circle the same as that of the SWC point.
+In Stack View, an SWC point is plotted with a circle at its xyz position in the tiff stack.
+The radius of the circle is the same as that of the SWC point.
 As the focus plane shifts away from the z of the SWC point, the circle shrinks with its color fading.
 This helps the user to visually locate the z of the SWC points and inspect whether the positions and radii of the SWC points match the underlying signals of the neurites in the tiff stack.

 Extension is the most used editing function.
-In "Stack View", it can be done in two ways.
+In Stack View, it can be done in two ways.
 The first is manual extension.
 Click an SWC point to extend, and the cursor becomes a circle connected to the SWC point.
-Focus on the target neurite using the arrow keys, and match the radius of circle with that of the neurite using "e" and "q".
-"Ctrl"-clicking on the target points creates a new SWC point connected to the starting SWC point.
-(In Mac, use "Command" instead of "Ctrl".)
+Focus on the target neurite using the arrow keys, and match the radius of circle with that of the neurite using e and q.
+Ctrl-clicking on the target points creates a new SWC point connected to the starting SWC point.
 The second is smart extension.
-It is the same as manual extension, except that the user clicks without pressing "Ctrl".
+It is the same as manual extension, except that the user clicks without pressing Ctrl.
 This method allows clicking far from the starting SWC points; the algorithm fills in additional connected SWC points along the neurites with the radii and depths automatically calculated.
 Smart extension works well when the underlying signal is strong.

-To change the properties of a particular SWC point, select it by clicking on it and pressing "Esc" to come out of the extension mode.
-The radius can be changed with "e" and "q".
-It can be moved with "w","s","a","d" for up, down, left, right.
-Pressing "x" deletes it.
+To change the properties of a particular SWC point, select it by clicking on it and pressing Esc to come out of the extension mode.
+The radius can be changed with e and q.
+It can be moved with w, s, a, d for up, down, left, right.
+Pressing x deletes it.

-To connect two SWC points, click on the first point and "Shift"-click on the second point, then press "c".
-Pressing "Shift-c" after selecting two points automatically fills additional SWC points, similarly as in the smart extension.
-To disconnect two SWC points, select them then press "b".
+To connect two SWC points, click on the first point and Shift-click on the second point, then press c.
+Pressing Shift-c after selecting two points automatically fills additional SWC points, similarly as in the smart extension.
+To disconnect two SWC points, select them then press b.

-In "Projection View", 2D projections of the subdivisions of the tiff stack are overlaid with the SWC points.
+In Projection View, 2D projections of the subdivisions of the tiff stack are overlaid with the SWC points.
 In this view it is easier to spot missed branches and incorrect connections.
 There is also a mask-to-SWC method for tracing branches.
-To draw a mask along a branch, press "r".
+To draw a mask along a branch, press r.
 The cursor becomes a red dot.
-Roughly match the radius of the dot with that of neurite with "e" and "q".
-Click on the start point, then "Shift"-click on the target.
+Roughly match the radius of the dot with that of neurite with e and q.
+Click on the start point, then Shift-click on the target.
 A red mask will be drawn along the branch.
-Clicking on "Mask -> SWC icon converts the mask into SWC points, which can be examined in detail in the "Stack View".
+Clicking on Mask → SWC icon converts the mask into SWC points, which can be examined in detail in the Stack View.
 The mask can also be drawn manually by press-dragging the mouse along the branch.
-To get of out the mask drawing mode, press "Esc".
+To get of out the mask drawing mode, press Esc.

 Clicking on an SWC point selects it.
-Pressing "z" locates the selected point in the "Stack View", and its z position and other properties can be further examined with the tiff stack.
+Pressing z locates the selected point in the Stack View, and its z position and other properties can be further examined with the tiff stack.

-The user can directly modify the connections in the "Projection View".
-The operations are the same as in the "Stack View".
+The user can directly modify the connections in the Projection View.
+The operations are the same as in Stack View.

-In "3D View", the user can examine and modify the connections between SWC points.
-Connecting or breaking connections between two SWC points is the same as in the "Stack View" and the "Projection View".
-Selecting an SWC point and pressing "z" locates it in the "Stack View" for further examination and extension.
+In 3D View, the user can examine and modify the connections between SWC points.
+Connecting or breaking connections between two SWC points is the same as in Stack View and Projection View.
+Selecting an SWC point and pressing z locates it in the Stack View for further examination and extension.
 This operation also loads a new tiff stack if the selected point is not in the current tiff stack.

 A useful way of locating broken points in the SWC structure is the operation that selects all connected SWC points to the selected SWC point.
-It is done by pressing "s-3", or right-clicking the mouse and selecting "Select -> All connected nodes".
+It is done by pressing h-3, or right-clicking the mouse and selecting Select → All connected nodes.

-After correctly connecting all SWC points belonging to the neuron, the user can delete all noise points simply by selecting all SWC points in the neuron, right-clicking the mouse, and performing "delete unselected".
+After correctly connecting all SWC points belonging to the neuron, the user can delete all noise points simply by selecting all SWC points in the neuron, right-clicking the mouse, and performing delete unselected.

 Annotating, saving, and scaling the SWC structure

 After the reconstruction is done, the user needs to annotate the SWC points as soma, axon, apical dendrite, basal dendrite.
-This is best done in the "3D View".
-In the panel "control and settings", change "Color Mode" to "Branch Type" to reveal the types of SWC points.
-To annotate the soma, the user can select one point in the soma, right-click the mouse, and select "Change Property -> Set as root".
-More SWC points belong to the soma can be selected by "Shift"-clicking.
-Then right-click to bring up the menu, then select "Change type" and set the value to 1.
+This is best done in the 3D View.
+In the panel control and settings, change Color Mode to Branch Type to reveal the types of SWC points.
+To annotate the soma, the user can select one point in the soma, right-click the mouse, and select Change Property → Set as root.
+More SWC points belong to the soma can be selected by Shift-clicking.
+Then right-click to bring up the menu, then select Change type and set the value to 1.
 The SWC points in the soma are shown in blue.

-To save the reconstruction, click on the objects in the panel "Objects", which selects the corresponding SWC points.
-Then in the window of the SWC structure, left-click and do "save as".
-It is best to use the default filename "filenameCommon.swc".
+To save the reconstruction, click on the objects in the panel Objects, which selects the corresponding SWC points.
+Then in the window of the SWC structure, left-click and do save as.
+It is best to use the default filename filenameCommon.swc.

 To convert them into physical dimensions in micron, type in the terminal

-This process uses "xyDist" and "zDist" in the file ShuTu.py, which specify in micron the xy pixel distance and z distance between successive planes.
-The results are saved in "filenameCommon.scaled.swc".
+This process uses xyDist and zDist in parameterFile.dat, which specify in micron the xy pixel distance and z distance between successive planes.
+The results are saved in filenameCommon.scaled.swc.

 the number of various editing operations can be analyzed using the command